Setting priorities when you are too busy

-One of my favourite quotes of all time comes from the late Jim Rohn who said “There are a half a dozen things in anything you do that make 80% of the difference.
+One of my favorite quotes of all time comes from the late Jim Rohn who said “There are half a dozen things in anything you do that make 80% of the difference.
 Focus your time and energy on those half a dozen things and you can’t help but become more successful.”

 Whether the number is 3, 6, 2, or 7, the key lies in setting priorities and thinking about how to simplify so you can get refocused on those things that make most of the difference.

 Do you have any thoughts or ideas to share on how to simplify, prioritize and focus?